MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 ---
-title: Configure streaming ingestion on your Azure Data Explorer cluster using the Azure portal
+title: Configure streaming ingestion on your Azure Data Explorer cluster
-description: Learn how to configure your Azure Data Explorer cluster and start loading data with streaming ingestion  using Azure portal.
+description: Learn how to configure your Azure Data Explorer cluster and start loading data with streaming ingestion.
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexefro